socadk/design-practice-repository/activities/DPR-TacticDDD.md

 **Aggregates and Business Rules.** An Aggregate in DDD is responsible for business rule enforcement across entities (single entity rules can be enforced by entity).
 But what is a business rule?
 The term has (at least) two meanings:

-1. Executable part of the business logic (so an algorithm) that is not expressed as sequence of statements as in OOP, but declaratively.
+1. Executable part of the business logic (an algorithm) that is not expressed as sequence of statements, but declaratively.
 2. A statement or condition about the domain model, its elements and their relationships that always has to be true (i.e., be invariant) to preserve data consistency and ensure accuracy of processing.
 For instance, the sum of all withdrawals is equal to the sum of all payments; the total amount of player salaries on any sports team in the league does not exceed xM USD; all orders point to customers that actually exist in the real world.

 <!--